felwal/felwal.github.io/content/projects/avganar.md

 ## What's next

-I feel like this (seemingly simple) project has taken _way_ too much time.
-It's not the most exciting thing ever, yet it was instructive to finally release something.
+This seemingly simple project is not the most exciting thing ever – yet it was instructive to finally release something with all that that entails, including legal and support.
 My plan for now is to mostly just maintain it with support for new watches.

 ## Related projects: Trackfield and Markana

-<p class="caption">Aug 2018 – Jan 2022</p>
+<p class="caption">Aug 2019 – Jan 2022</p>

 I learned app design and development by building these Android apps.
 I never finished them due to a lack of MVP-strategy; lesson learnt the hard way.